HathorNetwork/rfcs/text/0000-p2p-sync.md

 The `lenght` is the quantity of tips in the requested `timestamp` and the `merkle_tree` is explained how is calculated below in the 'Find synced timestamp' section.

-When a peer receives a TIPS message, it searches for a deferred of a GET_TIPS to be resolved.
+When a peer receives a TIPS message, it finds the corresponding GET-TIPS that requested it.
+Unexpected TIPS messages are discarded.

-### GET_NEXT Command
+### GET-NEXT Command

-The GET_NEXT command is used to request all the transactions in a given timestamp.
+The GET-NEXT command is used to request all the transactions in a given timestamp.
 Its payload is a JSON-formatted string in the following format:

 ```
 {